apache/carbondata/docs/ddl-of-carbondata.md

    **NOTE:**

    * We recommend to use Local Dictionary when cardinality is high but is distributed across multiple loads
-   * On a large cluster, decoding data can become a bottleneck for global dictionary as there will be many remote reads.
-In this scenario, it is better to use Local Dictionary.
-   * When cardinality is less, but loads are repetitive, it is better to use global dictionary as local dictionary generates multiple dictionary files at blocklet level increasing redundancy.
-   * If want to use non-dictionary, users can set LOCAL_DICTIONARY_ENABLE as false and don't set DICTIONARY_INCLUDE.

    - ##### Inverted Index Configuration